Stuart's Finest Hour

 Welcome to the website of John J. Fox, former Army officer, pilot and lifelong student of the War Between the States.
-This website contains information about my writing and books.
+This website contains information about my writing and civil war books.

 Thank you for visiting here and thank you for your interest in the history of this great country, the United States of America.
 I also want to thank all the great teachers (especially English & History) I had through the years who either beat sentence structure into my head or made the past come alive.